 Specify a number, not a range

-Presenting a specific number rather than a range indicates thorough research on your part and sets a clearer expectation.
+Presenting a specific number rather than a range indicates thorough research on your part and sets a clearer expectation for the employer.

 Discuss future potential

-Instead of just focusing on your past and current achievements, highlight your potential and how a better package will motivate and position you for future contributions.
+Instead of just focusing on your past and current achievements, highlight your potential.
+Explain how a better package will motivate and position you for future contributions to their team.

 Stay professional and persistent

 Even if you receive an offer lower than expected, remain composed.
-Use phrases like “hmm” to signal your hesitation and counteroffer with valid reasons.
+You can use phrases like "hmm" to signal your hesitation and then counteroffer with valid reasons.

 Understand your counterpart

 Negotiations are a two-way street.
-Recognize the person across the table’s constraints and motivations.
+You need to recognize the constraints and motivations of the person across the table.
 Responding empathetically can foster collaboration rather than conflict.

 Negotiate holistically